bholloway/resolve-url-loader/packages/resolve-url-loader/docs/how-it-works.md

 [![the detailed problem](detailed-problem.svg)](detailed-problem.svg)

-Webpack expects asset paths to be relative to the root SASS file.
-Since all our assets are in subdirectories we will need to re-write the `url()` to point into the correct subdirectory.

-All the subdirectories here contributed something to the rule, so we could reasonably place the asset in any of them and consider that "correct" to our way of thinking.
-There could actually be a separate `cool.png` in each of the subdirectories!
-In that case, which one should we use?
+All the subdirectories here contributed something to the rule, so we could reasonably place the asset in any of them.
+And any of these locations might be the "correct" to our way of thinking.

+There could actually be a separate `cool.png` in each of the subdirectories! 🤯 In that case, which one gets used?

+The answer: none. 😞 Webpack expects asset paths to be relative to the root SASS file `src/styles.scss`.
+So for the CSS `url(cool.png)` it will look for `src/cool.png` which is not present. 💥

+All our assets are in subdirecties `src/foo/cool.png` or `src/foo/bar/cool.png` or `src/foo/bar/baz/cool.png`.
+We need to re-write the `url()` to point to the one we intend.
+But right now that's pretty ambiguous.

-Actually its worse than that.
-Webpack doesn't know any of these nested SCSS files went into the SASS composition, it only knows about the root SASS file.
-It doesn't know there _are_ nested directories.
+Worse still, Webpack doesn't know any of these nested SCSS files were part of the SASS composition.
+Meaing it doesn't know there _are_ nested directories in the first place.
 How do we rewite to something we don't know about?

-To rewrite the url we need to first assemble a list of these contributing directectories and then to look for the asset in those directories.
-So how do we get that list from SASS post factum, from within Webpack? 😫
+**The problem:** How to identify contributing directectories and look for the asset in those directories in some well-defined priority order?

+**The crux:** How to identify what contributed to the SASS compilation, internally and post factum, but from within Webpack? 😫

 ## The solution